cmda-bt/pt-course-19-20/readme.md

 Project Tech is a first stepping stone for you to become a well-rounded web developer (or a designer with knowledge of how things are made).
-This course continues where earlier courses left off with HTML, CSS, JS, research, design, project management, etcetera.
+This course continues where earlier courses left off with topics such as HTML, CSS, JS, research, design, and project management.

-We’ll focus on what it means to be a web dev, the current landscape of that space, and topics such as ethics, privacy, security, empathy, diversity, inclusion, accessibility, communication, time management, team work, and more.
+We’ll focus on what it means to be a web dev, the current landscape of that space, and topics such as ethics, privacy, security, empathy, diversity, inclusion, accessibility, communication, time management, and team work.

 You’ll learn about those “softer” skills and “harder” essentials such as how to use the command line, a text editor, version control, build tools, and code